just-buildsystem/justbuild/doc/tutorial/tests.md

  - "name"
    | The name of the test
 ...
- - implict dependency
+ - implicit dependency
    | The C/C++ toolchain to use
    - ["@","rules-cc","CC","defaults"]
- - implict dependency
+ - implicit dependency
    | The test runner which starts the actual test binary after providing
    | the respective environment.
 The runner also takes care of capturing
    | stdout/stderr and timing information.
    - ["@","rules-cc","CC/test","runner"]
- - implict dependency
+ - implicit dependency
    | The shell toolchain to use PATH from for calling the summary action
    - ["@","rules-cc","shell","defaults"]
- - implict dependency
+ - implicit dependency
    | Tool to aggregate the results of individual test runs (for flakyness
    | detection) to an overall test result.
 If more fields than the result
    | itself is needed, those can be specified using the "summarizer" rule.